 These are a long list of twitter tactics to get more twitter followers fast in 2018 which can be overwhelming.
 Here’s a simple proposal for your brand;

-(Please this is only for online stores and blogging brands e.g tech blogs)
+(Please this is only for agencies and blogging brands)

 You can work with me to manage and implement all these twitter strategies in order to grow your account without you having to sacrifice a bunch-load of time.
 If you’ve read these twitter hacks, you’ll know that using them will;

-- Bring in loads of twitter traffic to your e-commerce store and blog.
+- Bring in loads of twitter traffic to your website and blog.

 - Grow your twitter brand’s influence real fast.

-- Generate sales and revenue for your e-commerce business.
+- Generate leads and clients for your services.

 - Grow your following by hundreds each and every month.

-- Make your blog/store the go-to brand for everything regarding your niche.
+- Make your blog the go-to brand for everything regarding your niche.

 - Save you hours each month on twitter management.

-So if this is something you’re kind of interested in, feel free to hit me up via firstname.lastname@example.org for a chance to get my 30-day twitter growth management free trial (only open to 3 brands so hurry before it’s filled up).
+If this is something you’re kind of interested in, feel free to hit me up via email@example.com for a chance to get my 30-day twitter growth management free trial (only open to 3 brands so hurry before it’s filled up)

-Also, feel free to drop a comment and let me know which twitter strategy you love and use the most.
+Also, feel free to drop a comment and let me know which twitter strategy you love and plan to use the most.